kefaslungu/enhancedTouchGestures/readme.md

 ## Screen orientation

 If you are running NvDA 2017.3 or earlier, NVDA can announce screen orientation changes.
-Note that NvDA cannot distinguish between primary and secondary orientation at this time.
+Note that NvDA cannot distinguish between primary and secondary orientation at this time, and this feature is now part of NVDA as of 2017.4.

 ## Touch keyboard